jamesgeddes/k8s-demo/docs/improvements.md

 level, which helps to mitigate the risk of human error.
 The downside is that this may be more expensive than having separate secret and parameter stores.

+Here, we have just gone with HCP Vault Secrets, however, in a production environment you may want to select a product that is not in beta.

 ## Short-lived secrets
 Long-lived secrets, ones that are valid for months, years or just forever, are often a security risk as they are still useful when they are inevitably leaked.
 Using short-lived secrets, ones